7-Day Raw Food Diet – What To Eat, Benefits, And Side Effects

 Weight loss and improved digestion are just some of the many benefits of this short-term diet.

 Raw, unprocessed foods are rich in nutrients and low in calories.
 That is why many health-conscious people are switching to eating raw foods.
 Going on a 7-day raw food diet plan which includes juicing fruits and sprouting seeds, can help you lose weight, lower the risk of heart disease by lowering cholesterol levels, and potentially reverse diabetes.
+By choosing raw foods, you are not only making a healthy choice for yourself but also taking a significant step towards reducing food waste and protecting the environment.
 Moreover, raw foods are free of preservativesi Natural or synthetic compounds added to food to prevent its decaying by microorganisms or chemical changes. .
 However, eating unprocessed raw foods may also cause vitamin B12 deficiency (1).
 So, is going on a raw food diet (also called raw foodism) safe?
 Or can you strike a balance between raw foods and cooked ones?
 Read this post to know everything about the raw food diet.
 Scroll down!

 In a survey conducted on 8,704 US adults, it was reported that at least 17.8% of them were on a special kind of diet.
 It was also noted that special diets were more prevalent in women than men.
 Also, more adults aged between 40-60 and over were on a diet compared to younger adults aged 20-39.
 So follow this raw food diet to stay healthy.